codeoverflow-org/chatoverflow/README.md

   <img src = "chatoverflow-logo.png"/>
 </p>

+# Deprecated

+The **ChatOverflow** framework started as simple idea of three computer science students.
+Fast forward, three years later, we built a large framework which exceeded our expectations.
+Unfortunately, the choice of *Scala* as main programming language limited the number of volunteers which are crucial to an open-source project like this.
+Additionally, the distance to modern web-based frameworks with good integrations of used APIs impaired the progress.

+We choose to abandon **ChatOverflow** but not the idea behind it.
+We still aim to create a framework for simplified development of streaming-centric services.
+We choose to build upon [node-cg](https://nodecg.com/), a popular framework for creating overlays and integrations for livestream events.
+We created [node-cg-io](https://github.com/codeoverflow-org/nodecg-io) which realizes the vision of **ChatOverflow** using node-cg.

+**TL;DR** **ChatOverflow** is deprecated.
+Use our successor [node-cg-io](https://github.com/codeoverflow-org/nodecg-io) instead.

+# Legacy Readme

 What if you could **combine** the power of
 - **Chat bots** like *nightbot*, *moobot* and *botler*
 - **Supporting services** like *StreamElements*, *Streamlabs*, *TipeeeStream*, *Loots* and